hackclub/hackclub/workshops/3D Heatmap/README.md

 # Getting started

-Today, we'll be using repl.it to write out doe in.
+Today, we'll be using repl.it to write some codes.
 It is an online, instant development environment to learn, build, collaborate, and host your project.
 Show you don’t have to waste time while setting up a development environment.

 [Sign up and then create a repl here.](https://repl.it/signup)